eclipse-cyclonedds/cyclonedds/docs/dev/freertos.md

   `clock_gettime` implementation is required to retrieve the wall clock time.

+### Thread-local storage

+FreeRTOS tasks are not threads and compiler supported thread-local storage (tls) might not work as desired/expected under FreeRTOS on embedded targets. i.e. the address of a given variable defined with *__thread* may be the same for different tasks.

+The compiler generates code to retrieve a unique address per thread when it encounters a variable defined with *__thread*.
+What code it generates depends on the compiler and the target it generates the code for. e.g. `iccarm.exe` that comes with IAR Embedded Workbench requires `__aeabi_read_tp` to be implemented and `mb-gcc` that comes with the Xilinx SDK requires `__tls_get_addr` to be implemented.

+The implementation for each of these functions is more-or-less the same.
+Generally speaking they require the number of bytes to allocate, call `pvTaskGetThreadLocalStoragePointer` and return the address of the memory block to the caller.

 ## Simulator

 FreeRTOS ports for Windows and POSIX exist to test compatibility.
 How to